conduce-group/linq2odata/README.md

 # Linq 2 OData
 A simplistic script to replace your TypeScript written linq with odata filter.

-See Section 'How is it done' why you should not use this yet.
+## How
+0. Put in your `package.json` :  `"linq2odata": "conduce-group/linq2odata"`
+1. Import ODataProvider to your class and implement the `GetFromQuery(query :string)` method (this should do the request to your OData Endpoint, adding query to the end of your request)
+2. Write some
+3. If using `Where()` --> as part of your build run `node ./node_modules/.bin/linq2odata -o <ODataProvider/Extendees/Directory> -s <Directory/Using/ODataProviders>`

-## Why?
+## Why
 Easier to type Linq than lookup filter protocol, no?

-### But why as a macro
+### But why as a macro for Where
 Two reasons:
 1. Linq requires compilation/transpilation, starting a compiler/esprima at runtime ain't great on the ol' CPU
 2. As you need some dynamic scoping to access those variables that you can get to in the linq via closure, if it wasn't done compile time you'd need some runtime eval like so: